GoSecure/pyrdp/README.md

 ## Supported Systems
 PyRDP should work on Python 3.6 and up.

-This tool has been tested to work on Python 3.6 on Linux (Ubuntu 18.04).
+This tool has been tested to work on Python 3.6 on Linux (Ubuntu 18.04) and Windows (See section [Installing on Windows](#installing-on-windows)).
 It has not been tested on OSX.

 ## Installing